What is the climate of Austria?

 Ausbruch is a Prädikat-level sweet wine classification between Beerenauslese (BA) and Trockenbeerenauslese (TBA).

 In terms of production and exports Niederösterreich is the ________ of the four federal states in Austria.

 What are the most important subregions of Lower Austria that make quality export wines?

 - Kamptal DAC

-Which subregion of Niederösterreich has most of the top-quality vineyards?
+Which subregion of Niederösterreich is the most distinguished?

 In terms of land and aspect, what do Wachau, Kremstal and Kamptal have in common?